AnnaP464/COMP-4350-Group-8/Sprint 2/sprint2.md

 Our testing plan has remained largely the same, with a few changes:

 Mainly we have less coverage on the frontend pages due to how rapidly the development has outpaced testing due to the time constaints of this sprint.
+Otherwise the testing plan has remained the same, unit, integration, and acceptance tests are going to be updated to match the current version of the project at the beginning of sprint 3.

 ---